LogoOsome

 A robust payroll accounting system is essential for any business in Hong Kong.
 It provides a clear picture of employee expenses and ensures compliance with tax and labour regulations.
 The first step is identifying the main items needed for payroll accounting, along with collecting essential documents.
 New businesses should incorporate payroll expense accounts and payroll liability accounts in their chart of accounts, and establish clear payroll policies and procedures to facilitate efficient processing.

 Accurate recording of payroll-related transactions in the general ledger is vital for maintaining transparency and compliance with reporting standards.
-This section will cover the key steps for setting up a payroll accounting system in Hong Kong, including obtaining a Business Registration Number (BRN), creating a chart of accounts, and implementing payroll software.
+This section will cover the key steps for setting up a payroll accounting system in Hong Kong, including obtaining a Business Registration Certificate, creating a chart of accounts, and implementing payroll software.

-1 Obtaining a Business Registration Number (BRN)
+1 Obtaining a Business Registration Certificate

 2 Creating a chart of accounts